 Organic Valley has been a valued partner since the founding of the Sauvie Island Center in 2005.
 Seed money from the co-op provided the funds to develop the curriculum and host early field trips.
 Recently, they’ve supported our work through both sponsorship dollars and donations of their wholesome dairy products, which are featured at various Sauvie Island Center events.

 Many more local Portland businesses support our work.
-Find out who is sponsoring the Sauvie Island Center [link to post of current sponsors]

 - The Gray Family Foundation